Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: The Effect of Filaments on Galaxy Evolution

-Considering the quenched fraction, mass is once again the dominant factor at ${\logms}>10.5$.
-Most galaxies are quenched above this mass, regardless of their nearby filament.
-On the contrary, at ${\logms}<10.5$, most centrals are star-forming, regardless of {\sigmafil}.
-The transition of galaxies from more star-forming to more quenched (bluer to greener colors) at fixed {\ms} occurs at higher {\sigmafil} with increasing {\ms}, from ${\logms}=8$ to ${\logms}\sim10.5$, implying that lower mass galaxies can quench in thinner filaments than higher mass galaxies.
-This is driven by satellites, which transition from star formation to quenched at very low {\sigmafil}.
-We verified that changing the definition of the quenching threshold, e.g., to 0.5 or 1 dex below the star-forming main sequence, does not qualitatively impact our results.
-The near-identical results for the quenched and red fractions show that these are nearly equivalent measures of quenching, and offers a simple test to compare against observations.
+It is apparent that the environment is not an important factor in quenching galaxies at ${\logms}>10.5$.
+Most galaxies are quenched above this mass, regardless of their nearby filament, or local overdensity.
+This is primarily a consequence of the AGN feedback model in TNG, which is known to quench galaxies very rapidly as their central BHs reach a mass of $\sim10^{8.2}$~{\Msun} \citep[e.g.,][]{Terrazas20,Zinger20}.
+In the highest-line density filaments (${\sigmafil}\gtrsim10^8~\mathrm{Mpc}^{-1}$), the vast majority of galaxies are quenched, albeit lower-mass centrals are star-forming even in these environments.
+At ${\logms}<10.5$, for a fixed mass, the quenched fraction increases with increasing {\sigmafil} or {\deltamcpm}, implying that lower mass galaxies can quench near lower line density filaments than higher mass galaxies.
+This is driven by satellites, which transition from star-forming to quenched at very low {\sigmafil}.
+For a fixed {\sigmafil} or {\deltamcpm}, low- and intermediate-mass satellites are much less star-forming on average than low- and intermediate-mass centrals.
+We find that most centrals at ${\logms}<10.5$ are star-forming, regardless of {\sigmafil}.
+We verify that changing the definition of the quenching threshold, e.g., to 0.5 or 1 dex below the star-forming main sequence, does not qualitatively impact our results.

+We repeat our analyses in terms of the red fraction as defined above and found that the results are almost identical, showing that galaxies being quenched or red are virtually equivalent phenomena.
+That most ${\logms}>10.5$ galaxies are red regardless of their environment is in agreement with \citet{Peng10}, despite slightly different definitions of the red fraction and environmental density measures (they used a galaxy number density).
+However, \citet{Peng10} reported that, for lower-mass galaxies, the ridge-line separating mostly star-forming and mostly quenched galaxies is approximately flat, or even mildly decreasing in local density, with increasing {\ms}.
+In contrast, we find that this ridge-line between star-forming and quenched low-mass galaxies moves to higher filament line density and local overdensity with rising {\ms}.
+This may offer some important physical insights about the relative effect of environment on quenching.

+Our result that satellites are the most susceptible to the environment is in line with the findings of \citet{Peng12}.
+Furthermore, our results are broadly consistent with the findings of \citet{Geha12} from SDSS DR8 that in the local universe, almost all the quenched galaxies with ${\logms}<9$ are satellites or centrals near massive neighbors and that virtually all centrals of this mass are star-forming in low-density environments.
+Our qualitative results here do not change if we adopt slightly different cuts for the red fraction, e.g., $g-r>0.55$ or $g-r>0.65$.

+Qualitatively, there is little change in the quenched or red fraction as a function of filament line density or MCPM overdensity, except in one or two cases.
+For a fixed mass at low {\deltamcpm}, there is a substantial fraction of star-forming satellites, but for a fixed mass at low {\deltamcpm} there is a much smaller fraction of star-forming satellites.
+This implies a non-monotonic relation between {\deltamcpm} and {\sigmafil} of filaments closest to low-mass satellites in low-density environments.